gillet-thomas/SWIN/README.md

 ## 💻 Getting Started

+To run the code, please check the implementation of the ADNISwiFTDataset class in the SWIN.py file.
+The dataset expects a CSV file with the following columns: `ID`, `subject`, `fMRI_path`, `targets`.
+Please create such a file first, then run the script with the `generate_data` config option set to `True`.

-To use the Swin 4D model, run the following command:
+Once the data preprocessing is done, you can train the model using the following command:

 ```bash
 # You can choose between SWIN.py (default) or SWIN_CLIP.py (CLIP version)